To the boy who is suddenly surfacing and haunts:

 some tea, some coffee, the usual—

-except it’s been years and even the cupboard is decaying.
+except it has been years and the cupboard is decaying.

 what I have.
 What remains untouched revolts.
 We remain

 whatever it may pass, whose passage blesses